Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Methodology

 \subsubsection{Graph-Based Augmentation and Contrastive Learning}

-We applied graph-based CL techniques to enhance the discriminative capability of our models by generating augmented graph views.
+We applied graph-based CL techniques to improve the discriminative capability of our models by generating augmented graph views.
 The augmentation strategies included node dropping, edge perturbation, feature masking, and jet-specific transformations.
+The augmentation ratio ($r_{aug}$) defines the probability with which a specific transformation (e.g., node dropping) is applied to the nodes or edges of the identified rationale subgraph.
 Details of the augmentation pipeline, view pairing, and the construction of positive and negative pairs are provided in Appendix~\ref{appendix:aug_cl}.